 - An outline of the law that is alleged to have been broken

 - The date on which the summons was applied for.
 (This date is very important as it will show if the summons was applied for within the legal time limit for starting criminal proceedings.)

 Service of the summons

-- Personal delivery: by handing a copy of the summons to you or by leaving it at your last known abode or your place of work, or with your spouse, child or other relative.
+- Personal delivery: by handing a copy of the summons to you, or by leaving it at your last known address or your place of work, or with your spouse, child or another relative

-- Postal delivery: by registered post to your last or most usual place of abode or to your place of business or employment.
+- Postal delivery: by registered post to your last or most usual place of residence or to your place of business or employment

 If a summons has not been correctly served, you are not obliged to appear in court in response to it.
-However, if you are present in court, there is no reason why the proceedings against you cannot proceed.
-In other words, any defect in the service of the summons is corrected by your appearance in court.
+However, if you come to court, the case against you can proceed.
+In other words, any mistake in how the summons was served is corrected by your appearance in court.

-It is rare that a court dismisses a case on the basis of an error or omission in a summons.
-Discrepancies or differences, between the facts on the summons and the facts presented to the court by the prosecuting Garda concerning time and place of the incident, does not normally prevent the prosecution of the case.
+The court will rarely dismiss a case because of an error or omission in a summons.
+Differences between the facts on the summons and the facts presented to the court by the prosecuting Garda about the time and place of the incident, do not normally prevent the case from being prosecuted.
 In fact, the District Court has discretion to amend a defective summons under Rule 38 of the Distric Court Rules.

-However, a fundamental defect on the face of the summons such as the omission of the location of the District Court, or the identity of the District Court Clerk to whom the complaint was made, is fatal to the proceedings.
+However, a fundamental mistake on the summons, such as not including the location of the District Court, or the identity of the District Court Clerk to whom the complaint was made, means proceedings will not go ahead.

-If you do not appear in court on the date stated in the summons, the District Court may either:
+If you do not appear in court on the date stated in the summons, the District Court can either: